Our Raw Milk Frequently Asked Questions

 Do we test our milk for radiation?

-We have tested our milk for the presence of radiation 3 times since the tragic radiation disaster in Japan in 2011.
-Our most recent test was done February, 2014.
+We have tested our milk for the presence of radiation multiple times since the tragic radiation disaster in Japan in 2011.
 All test results were NEGATIVE FOR RADIATION.
 Radiation is in our atmosphere and comes to earth with rain.
 Our farm is located in an arid (desert) environment, with an average of 12 inches of rainfall annually.
 This gives us some protection against radiation contamination.
 As Organic farmers, we do everything possible to make our earth a safer place for all of us.

 HEALTH RELATED QUESTIONS: